Gardening Advice

 You may also like:

 During the warm months, it’s only natural to spend more time outside.
-And when you have a garden, what better place to catch some sunshine, play with your dog or make barbecue?
+And when you have a garden, what better place to catch some sunshine, play with your dog or have a barbecue party?
 But sometimes, after winter or a long and hot summer (which Australian summer isn’t really?), you might notice your lawn doesn’t look too appealing.

 On the other hand, even after a successful spring and summer, at the beginning of autumn, your lawn can look worn.
 Maybe you used your garden a lot, and there was foot traffic, or dry patches appeared both from the sun and uneven irrigation.
 If you choose to overseed in autumn, do so before the first frost, as the germination temperature of grass seeds is between 15-25 C°.
 Autumn seeding produces tougher grass that can withstand harsher temperature changes.
 The plus side of oversowing in early autumn is that nature can help you out a little with rain, resolving any irrigation concerns.

-After choosing the appropriate time for overseeding and you got your preferred grass seeds, it’s time to get to work.
+After choosing the appropriate time for overseeding and getting your preferred grass seeds, it’s time to get to work.
 Roll up your sleeves, and let’s go!

 This way you make sure your grass has a nice soft bed to grow without any obstacles getting in its way.
 Remove rocks and debris.
-For the weeds – you can pluck them by hand, but if you decide to treat them with a no-grow serum, wait at least a week (or the amount of time stated on the product you use) before you start the process of reseeding.
+For getting rid of the weeds in your lawn – you can pluck them by hand, but if you decide to treat them with a no-grow serum, wait at least a week (or the amount of time stated on the product you use) before you start the process of reseeding.

 Mow it close to the ground.
 The optimal height is around 2-4cm, anything below that you’re just doing more damage than helping.